nekrut/anvil-portal/content/learn/learn.md

 To obtain access to a Terra Billing Project you will need to either set one up yourself or be added to one by your lab manager or principal investigator.

 https://support.terra.bio/hc/en-us/articles/360025851892-Reader-writer-or-owner-Workspace-access-controls-explained
-### Discovering and Accessing Data

-AnVIL holds genomic data for hundreds of thousands of study participants.
-Much of this data is controlled access.
-To obtain access, you must either be a member of a data generating consortia that has a data-sharing agreement among consortia members or have been granted access through the dbGapP Data Access Request process.

-A full listing of AnVIL’s datasets searchable by disease, data type, and consent type on our [Dataset Catalog](/data).

-Cohorts created in Gen3 can be exported to Terra workspaces for analysis.
-Additionally, Terra data-centric workspaces can be cloned in Terra and then used in an analysis.

-See [Requesting Data Access](/learn/accessing-data/requesting-data-access) and [Discovering Data](learn/accessing-data/discovering-data) for more information.

   <!---